B16f00t/whapa/README.md

 Edit only the values of the./cfg/settings.cfg file

-		[auth]
+		[google-auth]
 		gmail = alias@gmail.com
 		passw = yourpassword
-		devid = Device ID (optional, if specified get more information) celnumbr = BackupPhoneNumber -> Country code + phonenumber (ex.
+		celnumbr = BackupPhoneNumber -> Country code + phonenumber (ex.
 3466666666666)
 * If you request it, log in to your browser and then click here, https://accounts.google.com/DisplayUnlockCaptcha.

 If you want to use 2FA (Two Factor Authentication), you will have to go to the URL: https://myaccount.google.com/apppasswords Then select Application: Other.
 Write down: Whapa, and a password will be display, then you must write the password in your settings.cfg.

-WHACIPHER
+WHACLOUD
 =====
-whacipher.py is a tool which allows decrypt or encrypt WhatsApp database.
-You must have the key of your phone to decrypt, and additionally a encrypted database as reference to encrypt a new database.
+whacloud.py is a tool which allows WhatsApp users on Iphone to extract their backed up WhatsApp data from ICloud.

+Make sure of:
+* Download the latest version of whapa
+* Install the requirements
+* Settings:

+Edit only the values of the./cfg/settings.cfg file

+		[icloud-auth]
+		icloud = alias@icloud.com
+		passw = yourpassword
+		celnumbr = BackupPhoneNumber -> Country code + phonenumber (ex.
+3466666666666)

 Get in touch
 =====